WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ## Usage

-A Carousel displayed slide can be changed using the previous and next slide buttons, through custom events, or by changing the value of its attribute `ace-carousel-selected-slide` to the slide's number e.g. `2` will display the second slide and `3` the third.
+A Carousel displayed slide can be changed using the previous and next slide buttons, using custom events, or by changing the value of its attribute `ace-carousel-selected-slide` to the slide's number e.g. `2` will display the second slide and `3` the third.
 This attribute can be set before instantiation to display a specific slide on page load, but if omitted Carousel will add it and set its value to `1` thereby displaying the first slide.
 The attribute's value is also dynamically updated when the displayed slide is changed using the other methods.

 By default the previous and next slide buttons are disabled when the first and last slide is displayed respectively.
-Giving the Carousel the attribute `ace-carousel-infinite` allows infinite scrolling through slides, where clicking the previous button with the first slide displayed displays the last slide and clicking the next button with the last slide displayed displays the first slide.
-This is also an observed attribute that can be added or removed to dynamically enable or disable this behaviour.
+Giving the Carousel the attribute `ace-carousel-infinite` allows infinite rotation through slides, where clicking the previous button with the first slide displayed will display the last, and clicking the next button with the last slide displayed will display the first.
+This is an observed attribute that can be added or removed to dynamically enable or disable this behaviour.

 ## Styles